jonashackt/crossplane-argocd/README.md

             name: doppler-token-auth-api
             key: dopplerToken
             namespace: default
-      # using a key name transformer https://external-secrets.io/latest/provider/doppler/#5-name-transformer
-      # to get the lower case key name (as in the Crossplane docs)
-      nameTransformer: lower-snake
 ```

 Don't forget to configure a `namespace` for the `doppler-token-auth-api` Secret we created earlier.
 Otherwise we'll run into errors like: